 Yelling stimulates your dog’s excessive barking even more because he or she thinks you’re joining in with him.
 So the first thing to do is to remember to speak calmly and firmly, but don’t yell at them.

-A great way to exhausted them is by taking them for a long walk or run, play a ball ball or take them for a trip to the dog park.
+A great way to exhaust them is by taking them for a long walk or run, play a ball or take them for a trip to the dog park.
 That should do it!

 Take a course in animal psychology.